 Lemon Drizzle:

-This is a combination of lemon juice and sugar to make a lemon syrup.
+This is a combination of lemon juice and sugar to make lemon syrup.
 It is drizzled over the top of the cake while still warm adding moisture and extra lemon flavor.
-Rather than making the syrup on the stovetop, I microwave it in a bowl for 30 seconds, give it a quick stir and add another 30 seconds.
+Rather than making the syrup on the stovetop, I microwave it in a bowl for 30 seconds, give it a quick stir, and add another 30 seconds.
 This saves you the hassle of cleaning a saucepan later.

 Lemon Glaze: